matanbroner/Py4Web-Component-Packer/README.md

 **Unpack**
 Decompresses a component structure into a working apps directory.

+**Create**
+Generates a new component file structure with all listed files in the configuration file

 ## Usage

 **Arguments**

     # Positional
-    method: usage mode, one of ['pack', 'unpack']
+    method: usage mode, one of ['pack', 'unpack', 'create']
     component: directory name of component (only valid for pack)
     zip: compression file to compress or decompress